albion-qerreti/spark-sftp/README.md

 * `pemPassphrase`: (Optional) Passphrase for PEM file.
 * `host`: SFTP Host.
 * `port`: (Optional) Port in which SFTP server is running.
 Default value 22.
 * `fileType`: Type of the file.
-Supported types are csv, txt, json, avro and parquet
+Supported types are csv, text, json, avro and parquet
 * `inferSchema`: (Optional) InferSchema from the file content.
 Currently applicable only for csv fileType
 * `header`: (Optional) Applicable only for csv fileType.
 Is the first row in CSV file is header.
 * `delimiter`: (Optional) Set the field delimiter.
 Applicable only for csv fileType.
 Default is comma.